nest/nest-simulator/doc/contribute/index.rst

 Contribute a Python example script
 ----------------------------------

-If you have a Python example network to contribute, please refer to our template to ensure you cover the required information:
+If you have a Python example network to contribute, please refer to our :doc:`templates_styleguides/example_template` to ensure you cover the required information.

-:doc:`templates_styleguides/example_template`

 Have a question?
 ----------------